doordash scooter AllMicro Mobility Model

 • Real-time geofencing for delivery zones, no-park areas, and time-based curfews.
 Zone changes push without firmware updates.

-• IoT integration across 10+ hardware brands, including Segway-Ninebot, Okai, Acton, Inokim, and others, so you’re not locked to one supplier.
+• IoT integration across 10+ hardware brands, including Segway-Ninebot, Okai, Acton, and Inokim, so you’re not locked to one supplier.

 • Payment processing across US, UK, EU, and Middle East gateways with no extra development.

-• Multi-vehicle support in one account, so when you add e-bikes or mopeds you don’t migrate platforms.
+• Multi-vehicle support in one account, so when you add e-bikes or mopeds you don’t migrate platforms or open a second login.

 • Typical deployment from contract to live fleet: 14 days.